DavidIgnacioDuarte/unq-ui-david-ignacio-duarte-trabajo-final/README.md

 We should to run locally this project, following the next steps:

-1. **Clone** this repository or **download** the code
+1. **Clone** or **download** this repository

-2. Located at the beginning of the code, run next commands in CLI in order:
+2. Located at the beginning of the local repository, run next commands in CLI in order:

 ```
 npm install
 npm start
 ```

-3. After the above, open the link of `localhost` showed in terminal with any browser.
+3. Open the link of `localhost` showed in terminal with any browser.

 4. Enjoy!